Niche Transports

 There were two complimentary services, with one being a two-station shuttle between Flon and the Gare CFF and the other serving five stations with electric locomotives powering two-vehicle trains.
 For safety the locomotive was at the 'downhill' end of the train.
 As with many 'mountain' railways this line was predominately single-track, albeit with a passing loop in the middle.
 In Lausanne this loop was located at a station (called Montriond) and gave rise to a most unusual arrangement whereby uphill trains were required to enter the station first so that its tracks could then be used as the station 'platform' for the downhill trains.
 At quieter times when only one train was in service then both uphill and downhill services used the 'proper' platform.

-On 22nd January 2006 the line was temporarily closed in connection with a northward extension, a process which will include adding several new stations, an upgrade to double-track throughout plus a conversion to driverless automated rubber-tyred "mini-métro" trains which will call at stations fitted with platform doors.
+On 22nd January 2006 the line was temporarily closed in connection with a northward extension, a process which included adding several new stations, an upgrade to double-track throughout plus a conversion to driverless automated rubber-tyred "mini-métro" trains which call at stations fitted with platform doors.

-Clicking any of these Lausanne images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window.
+Clicking either of these Lausanne images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window. .

 See caption for picture information.
 See caption for picture information.